Nexiauk/fableseed_stories/README.md

 *Desktop Results*

-Initial tests indicated that etwork despondency tree could be improved - created an extra css block on base.html and used that for font awesome on only the pages that use font awesome icons.
+Initial tests indicated that network despondency tree could be improved - created an extra css block on base.html and used that for font awesome on only the pages that use font awesome icons.
 I also added preconnect links for google fonts in the head of base.html, to let the fonts start downloading straightaway instead of waiting for the stylesheets to load.
 These measures improved desktop and mobile performance.
 *Final results for both:*

 Accessibility at 95 is due to the use of aria labelling by GSAP animation library.
 I have split paragraph text and aria shouldn't be applied to paragraphs.
+Set the hero title and all the poem paragraphs to visibility: hidden and inserted lines into the JavaScript to make them visible again after the split was applie - this got the accessibility score to 100

 ---